MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 - [/std:c++14 and /std:c++latest](build/reference/std-specify-language-standard-version.md): These compiler options enable you to opt-in to specific versions of the ISO C++ programming language in a project.
 Most of the new draft standard features are guarded by the **/std:c++latest** option.

 - [/std:c++17](build/reference/std-specify-language-standard-version.md) enables the set of C++17 features implemented by the compiler.
 This option disables compiler and standard library support for features that are changed or new in versions of the Working Draft and defect updates of the C++ Standard after C++17.
 To enable those features, use **/std:c++latest**.

-   **Visual Studio 2017 version 15.5**:

-   The compiler supports about 75% of the features that are new in C++17, including structured bindings, `constexpr` lambdas, `if constexpr`, inline variables, fold expressions, and adding `noexcept` to the type system.
-These are available under the **/std:c++17** option.
-For more information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md)

-   **Visual Studio 2017 version 15.7**:

-The MSVC compiler toolset in Visual Studio version 15.7 now conforms with the C++ Standard.
-For more information, see [Announcing: MSVC Conforms to the C++ Standard](https://blogs.msdn.microsoft.com/vcblog/2018/05/07/announcing-msvc-conforms-to-the-c-standard/) and [Visual C++ Language Conformance](visual-cpp-language-conformance.md).

 ### Codegen, security, diagnostics and versioning